HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **When to use**

-    Use to diagnose problems that occur during the administration of Web Services for Remote Portlets \(WSRP\) with HCL Portal.
+    Use to diagnose problems that occur during the administration of Web Services for Remote Portlets \(WSRP\) with HCL WebEngine.

 -   **Trace string**